BUCKSKIN PASS

 We initially planned a 28 mile loop hike through the area, but changed our mind due to the numerous 3000′ climbs.
 The Ox and I ended up hiking from Maroon Lake to the Maroon-Snowmass trailhead, a one-way shuttle hike that required a hitch at the end.
 Nonetheless, the views from Buckskin Pass and at Maroon and Snowmass Lakes were spectacular, and it was well worth the effort.

-- click to see trail photos from this hike to Snowmass Lake: July 22, 1998
+- click to see photos from this hike to Snowmass Lake: July 22, 1998

-- click to view a trip report of this backpacking trip over Buckskin Pass: July 22, 1998 (password required)
+- click for a trip report of this backpacking trip over Buckskin Pass: July 22, 1998

-- click to view a backcountry log from this hike to Snowmass Lake: July 22, 1998
+- click for a backcountry log from this hike to Snowmass Lake: July 22, 1998

 - click for links to other outdoor books and magazines